 An applicant who is not given information in response to an informal request will be informed of their right to make a formal access application under the GIPA Act.

-Requests for a copy of all information from an applicant’s Housing NSW file or tenancy records will require an applicant to lodge a formal access application.
+Requests for a copy of all information from an applicant’s FACS Housing file or tenancy records will require an applicant to lodge a formal access application.

 Top of page